karina377/Voice-Deepfake-Detection/README.md

 These technologies were used throughout the project for dataset preparation, model development, evaluation, deployment, and documentation.

+## Known Limitations

+- This repository presents an academic research prototype.
+- The selected WavLM model was evaluated on the datasets described in this repository.
+- Performance may vary on unseen datasets, languages, speakers, or newly emerging voice synthesis technologies.
+- The system currently performs binary classification (Real / AI-Generated Voice).
+- The dashboard is optimized for demonstration purposes and CPU inference.

 ## 10. Installation and Usage